Table of Contents

 Joints can simply be defined as a point or the location within the body where two or more bones meet together.
-In all vertebrates, joints are mainly involved in connecting bones within the human body.

 Based on their mobility, joints are classified into three types: